laurence-myers/rose/README.md

-# Arbaon - A Row By Any Other Name
+# Rose - A Row By Any Other Name

 ## Goals